Non Toxic Cleaning:

 Quats are a class of compounds that are effective at killing microbes by attaching to the negatively-charged surfaces of bacteria and viruses.
 Over half of the disinfectants on the EPA’s List N for use against SARS-CoV-2 contain quats.
 These chemicals are found in products ranging from disinfectants to detergents, shampoos and dryer sheets.
 These compounds have been used in disinfectant products for decades, but scientists are now concerned that we don’t know enough about these chemicals to deem them safe for frequent use.

 Quats have been associated with multiple health risks.
 Examples include allergies & irritation (skin, eye, lung), contact dermatitis, asthma (triggering it in those who already have asthma and new onset in people with no prior asthma), reproductive and developmental toxicity, and promoting “super bugs“.
+Research has shown quats are linked to reproductivity toxicity in mice, and they have been found in the bloodstream of humans.
+Research isn’t yet clear on how they enter the bloodstream.
 The risk of injury is a major concern as well, including eye and mucous membrane injuries from splashes or contact with mists and oral and gastrointestinal injuries from swallowing solutions containing quats.

 To avoid quats, look out for products with ingredient names that end in “ammonium chloride”, those that contain benzalkonium chlorides, or even those that contain the terms “antibacterial” or “antimicrobial” as they likely contain quats.